piskvorky/sparsesvd/README.rst

 --------------

 The `sparsesvd` module offers a single function, `sparsesvd`, which accepts two parameters.
-One is a sparse matrix in the `scipy.sparse.csc_matrix` format, the other is the number of requested factors (an integer).
+One is a sparse matrix in the `scipy.sparse.csc_matrix` format, the other the number of requested factors (an integer):

 >>> import numpy, scipy.sparse
 >>> from sparsesvd import sparsesvd